twitham1/kjv-bible-lyric-files/README.md

 bookmark format suitable for printing (try "make print").

-# Optional Reformating of the Left Margin or Verse References
+# Optional Reformatting of the Left Margin or Verse References

-The left margin includes a full book, chapter, verse reference followed by one ASII tab character before the text.
+The left margin includes a full book, chapter, verse reference followed by one ASCII tab character before the text.
 The continued lines of the verse are prefixed with two tabs.
-If your text alignment is wrong or you prefer shorter verse references or different left margin, please see ./README-TABS for alternate left margin options.
+If your text alignment is wrong or you prefer shorter verse references or a different left margin, please see ./README-OPTIONS.

 # Optional Text to Audio Synchronization Points